Overv/Open.GL/content/articles-en/depthstencils.md

 Depth buffer
 ========

 *Z-buffering* is a way of keeping track of the depth of every pixel on the screen.
-The depth is proportional to the distance between the screen plane and a fragment that has been drawn.
+The depth is an increasing function of the distance between the screen plane and a fragment that has been drawn.
 That means that the fragments on the sides of the cube further away from the viewer have a higher depth value, whereas fragments closer have a lower depth value.

 If this depth is stored along with the color when a fragment is written, fragments drawn later can compare their depth to the existing depth to determine if the new fragment is closer to the viewer than the old fragment.
 If that is the case, it should be drawn over and otherwise it can simply be discarded.
 This is known as *depth testing*.